jayanthkodurkumar/jayanthkodurkumar/README.md

 - **SkyTours**
   - Built an airline reservation system with **React.js** and **Node.js**, leading a team of 3 to develop the user-centric admin module and streamline administrative tasks.

- - **IU Soccer Book**
-    - Simplified soccer field bookings with a secure and efficient full-stack application using Java, Spring Boot, and React.js.

 - **DoubtsFlow**
   - A cross-platform mobile app designed to reduce course doubt response times by **50%**, offering a more efficient solution than email systems created using **React Native** and integrated with **Firebase Firestore** and **Firebase Auth** for real-time data management and authentication.